On independence complexes of graph products: Independence complexes of strong products

-\begin{theorem} $P_n\boxtimes P_m$ is in $\mathcal{SW}$ for any $n$ and $1\leq m\leq4$. \end{theorem} \begin{proof} For $m=1$, any induced subgraph is a disjoint union of paths, therefore its independence complex is the join of independence complexes of paths, by Theorem \ref{kozlovpaths} each one is contractible or has the homotopy of a single sphere.
+Now we give the analogous theorem to Theorem \ref{pathprodindusub} for the strong product. \begin{theorem} $P_n\boxtimes P_m$ is in $\mathcal{SW}$ for any $n$ and $1\leq m\leq4$. \end{theorem} \begin{proof} For $m=1$, any induced subgraph is a disjoint union of paths, therefore its independence complex is the join of independence complexes of paths, by Theorem \ref{kozlovpaths} each one is contractible or has the homotopy type of a single sphere.

 Assume $m=2$ and that the result is false in this case.
 Let $n$ be the first positive integer for which there is an induced subgraph $H$ of $P_n\boxtimes P_2$ such that $I(H)$ is not contractible nor has the homotopy type of a wedge of spheres.
 Let $H$ be a vertex minimal counterexample.
 Now, by minimality of $n$ either $(1,1)$ or $(1,2)$ is in $H$ and not both, as by Lemma \ref{lemmvert} $H$ would not be a counterexample.
 Because $I(H)$ is not contractible, $(2,1)$ or $(2,2)$ must be in $H$, in any case Lemma \ref{lemmvert} tell us that $H$ cannot be a counterexample.